LLMs/VLMs using Llama.cpp

 Downloading and quantizing a model

-To run GPU-accelerated models you'll want pure 4-bit quantized (Q4_0) models in GGUF format (the llama.cpp format, conversion guide).
+To run GPU-accelerated models you'll want pure 4-bit quantized (Q4_0) models in GGUF format (the llama.cpp format, conversion guidearrow-up-right).
 You can either find pre-quantized models, or quantize a model yourself using llama-quantize.
 For example, for Qwen2-1.5B-Instruct:

 Running your first LLM using llama-cli